 During the 1970s, the YWCA led Cincinnati into a new realm of understanding of women’s issues by advocating for the needs of battered women and children through local hearings and advocacy.

 In 1974, an ad hoc committee of YWCA Greater Cincinnati was appointed to research and identify the most serious problems facing women and girls in American society and our community.
 This committee determined that the battering of women was the single most unreported crime in the United States and Cincinnati.

 In August 1976, a public hearing on spouse abuse was held in the YWCA auditorium.
 These hearings helped to identify the need for domestic violence services and emphasized the responsibility of individuals and communities to provide services to battered women and their children.

-The YWCA Greater Cincinnati was instrumental at both local and national levels in advocating for battered women and their children.
+YWCA Greater Cincinnati was instrumental at both local and national levels in advocating for survivors and their children.
 The YWCA’s efforts led to the opening of Cincinnati’s first domestic violence women’s shelter, the Alice Paul House, in January 1978.
-In March 1979, the YWCA opened the House of Peace Shelter that serves battered women and children in the rural counties of Clinton, Clermont and Brown.
+In March 1979, YWCA opened the House of Peace Shelter that serves survivors of domestic violence and children in the rural counties of Clinton, Clermont and Brown.

-In 2012, The YWCA changed the name of the shelter to the YWCA Domestic Violence Shelter.
-In 2015, the YWCA Domestic Violence Shelter expanded in-shelter services to include all victims of Domestic Violence, including men and transgender individuals.
+In 2012, YWCA changed the name of the shelter to the YWCA Domestic Violence Shelter.
+In 2015, the YWCA Domestic Violence Shelter expanded in-shelter services to include all survivors of Domestic Violence, including men and transgender individuals.